GaloisInc/LinearArbitrary-SeaHorn/README.md

 * `cmake --build . --target install` to build LinearArbitrary-SeaHorn and install everything in `run` directory

-LinearArbitrary-SeaHorn and dependencies are installed in `build/run`
+LinearArbitrary-SeaHorn and dependencies are installed in `build/run` LinearArbitrary-SeaHorn doesn't come with its own version of Clang and expects to find it either in the build directory (run/bin) or in PATH.
+Make sure that the version of Clang matches the version of LLVM that comes with LinearArbitrary-SeaHorn (currently 3.6).
+The easiest way to provide the right version of Clang is to download it from [llvm.org](http://releases.llvm.org/download.html).

 # Learning Libraries Installation #